apache/mynewt-core/hw/drivers/sensors/bma253/README.md

 if using the sensor_shell (option 1), the double tap could be turned off by: sensor notify bma253_0 off double

+[command for testing low_g feature]
+- option 1:
+sensor notify bma253_0 on freefall

+if using the sensor_shell (option 1), the low_g could be turned off by: sensor notify bma253_0 off freefall

 [command for sensor data read test] sensor read bmp253_0 1 -n 10 -i 20 -d 4000